ArkDrag/Customers-Segmentation/README.md

 Then i scaled my data using StandardScaler and using K-mean i divided my dataset to 6 clusters.
 The conclusion was definitely better than in manual exaple.

-If you have any question or suggestion please do not hesiatate to contact me :)
+If you have any question or suggestion please do not hesiatate to contact me: arkadiuszszymondrag@gmail.com